Typeerror: takes 1 positional argument but 2 were given ( Solved )

 takes 1 positional argument but 2 were given Error

 It is giving this error as you have not passed the default self parameter for the method func().
-You should note that every method that is present inside the class must have a self argument.
+You should note that every method that is present in the class must have a self argument.
 It is done to tell the interpreter that this method is the method of the class.

 How to Solve this issue

-To solve this ” Typeerror: takes 1 positional argument but 2 were given ” is by adding self argument for each method inside the class.
+To solve this ” TypeError: takes 1 positional argument but 2 were given ” is by adding self argument for each method inside the class.
 It will remove the error.

 Taking the same example if I will execute the below lines of code then I will not get the error.